thomasvrussell/sfft/README.rst

 What's new
 -----------

-- The sfft is now optimized for multiple tasks since version 1.1.0 (Only Cupy backend is supported now).
+- The sfft is now optimized for multiple tasks since version 1.1.0.
 [Lei, May 24, 2022]

 - A few argument-names have been changed since version 1.1.0, please see the test scripts.
 [Lei, May 24, 2022]